 Faial da Terra is a charming village located on São Miguel Island, Azores, known for its beautiful landscapes, natural trails, and rich cultural heritage.

-The main attractions include the Salto do Prego trail, Aldeia do Sanguinho, and the festivities in honor of Nossa Senhora Mãe de Deus.
+The main attractions include the Salto do Prego, Aldeia do Sanguinho, and the festivities in honor of Nossa Senhora Mãe de Deus.

 To reach Salto do Prego, follow the trail starting from the center of Faial da Terra.
 The hike takes about 2 hours and is a round trip.